Introduction

 The Solution: IBC Tote Covers

 An IBC tote cover is the simplest way to keep your firewood dry and ready to burn.
-A IBC tote used in combinations with a high-quality cover provides:
+A high-quality cover used in combination with an IBC tote provides:

 • Weather protection to shield wood from rain and snow.

-• Wood drying: A cover with open the sides lets the wood dry out.
+• Wood drying: A cover with open sides lets the wood dry out naturally.

 • Cleanliness by keeping dirt and leaves out of the wood.